 Experts in microsatellite development

-At AllGenetics, we use high-throughput sequencing to obtain primer pairs which amplify polymorphic microsatellite loci in your study species.
-Genomic DNA is used to generate genomic libraries.
-We usually enrich these libraries with 4 different microsatellite motifs.
-However, we can customise the number of motifs to your needs.
-We obtain thousands of microsatellite-containing reads by using high-throughput sequencing.
-These reads are used for primer design.
+AllGenetics' microsatellite development service uses high-throughput sequencing to obtain primer pairs which amplify polymorphic microsatellite loci in your study species.
 The primers obtained are multiplexed and tested for polymorphism in a number of individuals from different populations.

 Step 1: We generate a microsatellite-enriched genomic library.
 To do so we use high-quality genomic DNA from 1 individual of your study species.
 Then, we sequence this library using the Illumina MiSeq platform and obtain thousands of microsatellite-containing reads.
 Finally, based on the microsatellite-containing reads obtained previously, we design 500 primer pairs on the flanking regions of microsatellite motifs.